rehierl/abstract-properties/12-x-doctree-traversal/12-1-more-order-embeddings/1-0-more-orders.md

 Note that turning a **last child leaf node** into a parent node by connecting it with a parent node as its child will establish a path between the leaf and all the descendants of the target parent.
 Consequently, such connections will turn multiple pairs of incomparable nodes into comparable ones.
-Because of that, adding connections between a last child leaf and a parent will be the focus of furter embeddings.
+Because of that, adding connections between a last child leaf and a parent will be the focus of further order embeddings.